Peter Thomson (golfer): Professional career

 Thomson's Open Championship wins came in 1954, 1955, 1956, 1958, and 1965.
 He was the only man to win the tournament for three consecutive years in the 20th century.

 Thomson was a prolific tournament champion around the world, winning the national championships of ten countries, including the New Zealand Open nine times.

 He competed on the American PGA Tour from 1953 to 1957, playing 74 events and only missing 3 cuts (all in 1954).

-With one win, several runner-up finishes and over a dozen top-10 finishes, Thomson decided he preferred the 'tour' (and the golf courses) in the UK/Europe and chose to travel from Australia to play his summer season in the UK, rather than the USA from 1958 onward.
+With one win, several runner-up finishes and over a dozen top-10 finishes, Thomson decided he preferred the 'tour' (and the golf courses) in the UK/Europe and chose to travel from Australia to play his summer season in the UK, rather than the US from 1958 onward.

 His best year in the US was in 1956, playing in just eight events, he won the Texas International Open, and achieved his best finish in one of the three majors staged in the United States (fourth at the U.S. Open), to finish ninth on the money list.

 In the era that Thomson won his first four Open Championships, few of the leading professionals from the United States travelled to Britain to play in that event.
 At that time, the prize money in the Open was insufficient for an American to cover their expenses.
 However, Thomson demonstrated with his win in 1965 that he could beat a field of the world's best players, as that victory came against a field that included Arnold Palmer, Jack Nicklaus and Tony Lema, three of the top four American golfers from the 1964 money list.
 Peter Thomson put on a ball-striking clinic at Royal Birkdale in 1965, where, in the final 18 holes he took 71 shots that included 35 putts.